contoweb/laravel-pdflib/README.md

 To use a custom line spacing instead of 1.0, just pass it as a parameter.

 #### Fonts
-In the boilerplate, `Arial` is loaded as an example font since it's installed on almost every OS.
+The boilerplate document loads `Arial` as an example font, but we don't provide a font file in the fonts folder.
+In this case, PDFlib tries to load it from your host fonts.
 You may want to use custom fonts and want ensure that your server is able to load it.
 So it's highly recommended to place the font files (currently .ttf and .otf is supported) inside your configured font location (see `pdf.php` configuration).

 As a next step, you have to make the fonts available in your document.
-Just use the file name without the extension to auto-load the font:
+For TrueType fonts, just use the file name without the extension to auto-load the font:
 ```php
 public function fonts(): array
 {